MicrosoftDocs/altspace-vr/altspace-vr/tutorials/multimedia-console.md

 **Video**

 Videos can be hosted videos or live streams through Twitch and DLive.
-(Other support may function with additional work to get the proper stream url, but are not fully supported within the Multimedia Console)
+(Other support may function with extra work to get the proper stream url, but aren't fully supported within the Multimedia Console)

 * **Name** - (Required) Name that you wish to identify the video with.
 * **Video URL** - (Required) The public url that the video is hosted at or the live stream is served from.